amandeepjoka/Jarvis-Virtual-Assistant-/README.md

 # Jarvis-Virtual-Assistant-
-Virtual assistant that can do the math and read out info on anything/anyone.
+Virtual assistant that can do the math, tell you the weather, find and read out info on anything/anyone.
 Instructions to use in Wiki.